Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-saml-app.md

 By default, Asgardeo shares **username** as the subject.
 Asgardeo provides the capability to define any user attribute as the subject.

-To define some other attributes as the subject:
+To define a different attribute as the subject:

 1. <a :href="$withBase('#select-user-attributes')">Select it as a user attribute</a>.
 2. Go to the **Subject** section under **User Attributes**.